Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Supplementary Information

-One can see the above manipulation as a pesudo form of bias-variance decomposition inequality (instead of equality as we take a pesudo mean $g(\cdot ; \theta^*)$ of our estimator), both from the idea and the expressions.
+One can regard the above manipulation as a pseudo form of bias-variance decomposition inequality (instead of equality as we take the surrogate $g(\cdot ; \theta^*)$ as the mean of our estimator $g(\cdot ; \hat{\theta}$)) from both the idea and the expressions point of views.

-By definition we have
+By definition, we have

 Theorem~\ref{approx1_2} gives the bound for $T_2$

 for some constant $C_1 > 0$.